BU-Spark/ml-bu-autograder/README.md

 ## 🌍 Overview

-**MET BU Autograder** is a web-based REST API for AI-Assisted Grading of written and “complex” assignments.
+**MET BU Autograder** is a web-based REST API for AI-Assisted Grading of written and "complex" assignments.
 It refines and optimizes grading capabilities using various Large Language Models (LLMs) and advanced context management.

 Developed as part of a **Boston University SPARK** project for **BU MET ETI**, this tool is designed to integrate seamlessly with multiple LLM backends and provide a robust, well-documented API for clients seeking to enhance their grading workflows.